MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-modeling-guidance-for-power-platform.md

 Queries sent to import models are faster than native queries sent to DirectQuery data sources.
 That's because imported data is cached in memory and it's optimized for analytic queries (filter, group, and summarize operations).

-Conversely, DirectQuery models must query their underlying data source(s) and that impacts on query performance - especially when the data source(s) store large volumes of data or the data isn't optimized (indexed) for analytic queries.
-Also, the Power BI DirectQuery workload might compete for data source resources with other workloads, like operational read and write operations.
+Conversely, DirectQuery models only retrieve data from the source after the user opens a report, resulting in seconds of delay as the report renders.
+Additionally, every user interaction on the report requires Power BI to requery the source, further reducing responsiveness.

 ### Data volume

 When developing an import model, you should strive to minimize the data that's to be loaded into the model.
 It's especially true for large models, or models that you anticipate will grow to become large over time.
 For more information, see [Data reduction techniques for import modeling](import-modeling-data-reduction.md).

-> [!IMPORTANT]
+> [!NOTE]
 > Larger model sizes may not be supported by your capacity.
 A shared capacity can host models up to 1 GB in size, while [Power BI Premium](/power-bi/enterprise/service-premium-what-is) capacities can host much larger models.

 DirectQuery models work well with large data volumes because Power BI doesn't store the data.
 However, there might be a need to optimize the data source to ensure queries perform well.
 You should also ensure that the data source has sufficient resources for the DirectQuery workload.

-A DirectQuery connections to Dataverse is only a good choice when the report's result set isn't large (meaning that there are fewer than 20,000 rows in the report's source tables, or the result returned to the report after filters are applied is less than 20,000 rows).
+A DirectQuery connections to Dataverse is a good choice when the report's result set isn't large (meaning that there are fewer than 20,000 rows in the report's source tables, or the result returned to the report after filters are applied is less than 20,000 rows).
 In this case, you can [create a Power BI report by using the Dataverse connector](/powerapps/maker/data-platform/data-platform-powerbi-connector).

 > [!NOTE]
 > The 20,000 row size isn't a hard limit.
 However, each data source query must return a result that's less than 80 MB and within two minutes.
 Later in this article you will learn how to work within those limitations and about other Dataverse DirectQuery design strategies.

-When the query result size is in the range of a few hundred thousand rows, you can consider using [Premium features of dataflows](/power-bi/transform-model/dataflows/dataflows-premium-features?tabs=gen2) or [incremental refresh](/power-bi/connect-data/incremental-refresh-overview) datasets.
+Generally, when the query result size is than 200,000 rows, you can consider using [Premium features of dataflows](/power-bi/transform-model/dataflows/dataflows-premium-features?tabs=gen2) or [incremental refresh](/power-bi/connect-data/incremental-refresh-overview) datasets.

-Larger datasets with millions of rows can benefit from the enterprise-scale supported by Azure Synapse Link for Dataverse.
+Larger datasets with several hundred thousand or even millions of rows can benefit from using Azure Synapse Link for Dataverse.
 This approach sets up an ongoing managed pipeline that copies Dataverse data into ADLS Gen2 as CSV or Parquet files.
-The data can then be ingested from the data lake via Azure Synapse and loaded into Power BI import model.
+Power BI can then query an [Azure Synapse serverless SQL pool](/azure/synapse-analytics/sql/on-demand-workspace-overview) to load an import model.

 ### Data latency